-The album enforced Del Rey's image as an amalgam of sultry women continually caught under the heel of opportunistic, even sadistic men.
+The album enforced Del Rey's image as an amalgam of sultry women continually caught under the heel of opportunistic and even sadistic men.
 The songs can be mostly characterized as a testament to the dark side of the American Dream and the prices a woman pays while selling her body on the silver screen.
-Some songs reference Lolita, and even 1960s caricatures of Marilyn Monroe and Jackie Kennedy serve as examples of such tragic figures.
+Some songs reference Lolita and 1960s caricatures of Marilyn Monroe and Jackie Kennedy, who serve as examples of such tragic figures.

 The album was controversial for this reason as well, with multiple feminists denouncing Del Rey's supposed glorification of female sexuality and servitude, and others criticizing its overproduction and the crooning slowness of her voice.
 Born to Die continues to remain both divisive and sexy, which accurately characterizes the singer herself.

 An EP, Paradise, was released later that same year, before it was adjoined to the core album.
 Its tropes are listed here as well.

 - "Off to the Races" (5:00)

 - "Video Games" (4:42)